NRCan/CanFlood/docs/source/citations.rst

 Citations
 =====================

 ..
-[Ref1] All SOFDA inputs must be built and configured manually.

-..
 [2] The ‘capped’ values with null and rounding treatment.

 ..
 [3] Can be built from an .xls file by exporting to csv then creating a csv layer in QGIS from the lat/long values.